andompesta/andompesta.github.io/_posts/2023-11-17-normalization-flow.md

 </div>

-In the previous paragraph we introduced the concept of volume-preserving transformations; following the same reasoning, it is possible to extend the same concept to the multidimentional space by considering $\frac{\partial z}{\partial x}$ not as a simple derivative, but rather as the **Jacobian** matrix:
+In the previous paragraph we introduced the concept of area-preserving transformations; following the same reasoning, it is possible to extend this concept to the multidimentional space by considering $\frac{\partial z}{\partial x}$ not as a simple derivative, but rather as the **Jacobian** matrix:

 $$
 J_{z}(x) = \begin{bmatrix}
     \frac{\partial z_1}{\partial x_1} & \dots & \frac{\partial z_1}{\partial x_D}\\
     \vdots & \ddots &  \vdots \\
     \frac{\partial z_D}{\partial x_1} & \dots & \frac{\partial z_D}{\partial x_D}
-\end{bmatrix},
+\end{bmatrix}.
 $$

-and the difference in areas as diffence in volumes quantified by the **determinant** of the Jacobian matrix
+In the multidimentional setting the difference in areas became diffence in volumes quantified by the **determinant** of the Jacobian matrix
 $det(J_{z}(x)) \approx \frac{Vol(z)}{Vol(x)}$.
-Putting everithing togheter we can formalize the normalization flow:
+Putting everithing togheter we can formalize a miltidimentional normalization flow as:

 $$
 \begin{align*}